deckhouse/virtualization/docs/USER_GUIDE.md

 As long as the image has not entered the `Ready` phase, the contents of the `.spec` block can be changed.
 If you change it, the disk creation process will start again.
 After entering the `Ready` phase, the contents of the `.spec` block cannot be changed!

+Diagnosing problems with a resource is done by analyzing the information in the `.status.conditions` block

 You can trace the image creation process by adding the `-w` key to the previous command:

 ```bash